How to build a cheap water cistern for rainwater storage

 frugal off grid diy water cistern for rainwater storage

-In the new cistern, I laid a vinyl liner inside the hole.
-It's the white liner in this image.
-Then I laid a brown liner to cover the hole and used timber to pin it in place while I worked it around the perimeter.
+In the new cistern, I laid a white vinyl liner inside the hole, then added a brown liner over the top.
+Timber was used to pin everything in place while working around the perimeter.

 frugal off grid diy water cistern for rainwater storage